 Split Squat Jump, No Switch (Intermediate-Advanced)

-Alternating Jump Lunge (Expert)
+Alternating Jump Lunge (Advanced)

 The standard version described above.
 Jump, switch legs mid-air, land in a lunge.
 This is the version Coach Ty programs most in FitCraft.
 Once you can do 3 sets of 8 per leg with quiet landings, you've built serious lower body power.

-Prisoner Jump Lunge (Expert)
+Prisoner Jump Lunge (Advanced)

 Depth Jump Lunge (Expert+)